Updated May 8, 2017

 If you’ve spent any amount of time trying to learn about how to get started with affiliate marketing, you’ve heard (probably dozens of times) that in order to make money online, you have to carefully research your niche, build a platform around that niche, and try to get traffic from people interested in that specific niche.

 Yes, that’s a viable option, but it’s difficult.
 And with the nature of Amazon’s affiliate platform, it’s kind of short sighted and stupid.
+In truth, getting decent Amazon affiliate earnings is fairly simple and straightforward.

 Let me show you what I’m talking about.
 I’m going to give you a few links to some case studies that are specific to niche sites.
 For the record, these are GREAT articles and absolutely worth the read.